Valks-Games/Survivor/.github/ISSUE_TEMPLATE/question.md

 ---
 name: 'Question'
-about: 'State your question.'
+about: 'State your question clearly.
+Provide examples and additional context if possible.'
 title: ''
 labels: 'question'
 assignees: ''

 ---

-**State your question clearly.
-Provide examples and additional context if possible.**